rolando-anton/fsm-scripts/README.md

 Is a bash script that using govc deploys the OVA file of the FortiSIEM Super to a VCenter environment, but then takes care of the basic configurations: setup timezone, configure IP and finish the installation until the part when you need to provide the license file (I may try to automate that part too).

-Requeriments:
+Requirements:
 - Linux distro (I tested on Ubuntu)
 - govc binary installed
 - jq (apt install jq)

 Usage:
-First edit the script and replace the values of the following varialbes acordly to your VCenter setup:
+First, edit the script and replace the values of the following variables to fit your VCenter setup:

 ```
 export GOVC_URL=https://vcsa.fortilabs.org/sdk